 - Practice describing your company in one sentence – It is important to be able to describe what it is that your company does in one sentence.
 You can then elaborate on it if the other person is interested.
 However, if you cannot say what your business does in one clear sentence, you’re going to lose the other person’s interest from the very beginning.

-- Rehearse your 30-second elevator pitch – This is another activity you can try on Accounting Day.
+- Rehearse your 30-second elevator pitch – This is another activity you can try on International Accounting Day.
 If you were stuck in the elevator with someone for 30 seconds, how would you pitch your business and your services?